 According to Child Trends, the leading nonprofit in the United States whose research focuses on improving the lives of children, youth, and their families, this goes even further.

-The affection shown to children from their parents causes:
+The affection shown to children by their parents causes:

 Naturally, kids whose parents are not affectionate feel more alienated, have lower self-esteem, and tend to be more aggressive and anti-social.